 Practical Advice: Living in a State That Doesn't Change Time

 Living in a state that doesn't observe daylight saving time has its own unique set of advantages and disadvantages.
-Here's some practical advice to help you navigate life in a region where time remains constant throughout the year:
+Here's some practical advice to help you manage life in a region where time remains constant throughout the year:

 -